 Many policies also cover the costs should you launch a legal action

-- claims against suppliers or customers for breach of contract;
+- claims made against suppliers or customers for breach of contract;

-- claims against former employees for breach of a restrictive covenant (eg to prevent local competition);
+- claims made against former employees for breach of a restrictive covenant (eg to prevent local competition);

 - prosecution of vandals who damage your property.

 - For example, the costs, within limits, of employing solicitors (usually appointed by the insurer), barristers and expert witnesses, plus the court costs and related professional (eg accountancy) fees.

 - In civil (ie not criminal) law cases, your policy should also cover your opponent's legal costs if they are awarded against you.

 - Some awards made against you may also be covered (eg awards made by an employment tribunal).

 Most policies offer extras